DaCoolX/sheepit-docker/README.md

 the best approach is to pause sheepit for the time being in order to not skew off to far from the approximated performance expected by the sheepit scheduler.

-## Possible future features
+## Todo and other possible future features
-Signal handling (Seems very unlikely)
+Short term:
+Add docker-compose example
+Add advanced `docker run` example
+Add and clarify memory options

+Long term:
+Shell script that handles signals, graceful shutdown/restarts, automatic updates, crash/freeze recovery
-Base image on alpine (Very hard, possibly need to compile many deps ourselves)
+Base image on alpine (Very very hard, possibly need to compile many deps ourselves)

 ## Extra bits